We need your valuable support once more!

 Some of the children in the cohort – those who are born before 28 weeks of gestation – will be invited to a health assessment.
 A research clinician will carry out some tests to see how your child develops, and to detect possible difficulties in your child, such as movement difficulties.
 The tests include games such as naming pictures and drawing lines.
 In some regions, all children are invited to a health assessment, regardless of gestational age at birth.

 You will get more detailed information about the participation with the invitation.
-You can read more about the tests in a guest article by Dr Samantha Johnson on the EFCNI webpage.
+You can read more about the tests in a guest article by Dr Samantha Johnson on the EFCNI webpage, or from our SHIPS Factsheet.

 Are there any risks in participating?